David E. Sumner

 Professor Emeritus

-David E. Sumner, PhD, is professor emeritus of journalism.
+David E. Sumner is professor emeritus of journalism.
 He was head of the magazine media track and adviser to Ball Bearings magazine from 1990 to 2015.
 During his 25 years at Ball State, he taught courses in feature and magazine writing, magazine publishing, opinion writing, religion reporting, and literary journalism.
-He is internationally recognized for his scholarship and has spoken or taught at conferences in Canada, Honduras and Turkey.
-He has presented papers or talks at three dozen journalism conferences in the U.S. He received the "Magazine Educator of the Year" award from the Association for Education in Journalism and Mass Communication and Distinguished Faculty Alumnus recognition from the University of Tennessee College of Communication.
+He is internationally recognized for his scholarship and has spoken or taught at conferences in Canada, Honduras and Istanbul, Turkey.
+He has presented papers or talks at three dozen journalism conferences in the U.S. He received the "Magazine Educator of the Year" award from the Association for Education in Journalism and Mass Communication in 2007 and Distinguished Faculty Alumnus recognition from the University of Tennessee College of Communication in 2008.

-Sumner earned the PhD in communication from the University of Tennessee, Knoxville; a Master's degree from the University of the South, Sewanee, Tennessee; and a B.A. from Stetson University, DeLand, Florida.
-He lives with his wife, Elise, in Anderson, Indiana.
-When he isn't writing, he is likely doing volunteer work for his church, reading about American history, or running and hiking.
+Sumner earned the PhD from the University of Tennessee, Knoxville; a master's degree from the University of the South, Sewanee, Tennessee; a master of divinity from Southeastern Baptist Theological Seminary in North Carolina, and a B.A. from Stetson University in Florida.
+He lives with his wife, Elise, a retired Spanish teacher, in Anderson, Indiana.